sjswitzer/SchemeJS/notes.md

 I have designs for a non-recursive interpreter and tail-call-optimization in both the interpretrer and compiler.

+Make let, let* and letrec distinct, I think.
+No good reason except that it may cause existing code to break.

 It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the observation that a non-recursive interpreter would make "yield" pretty straightforward.
 Compiling it would require a different compilation approach, I suspect.
 Probably transform the Scheme into a series of continuations and compile those the usual way.